MusicViking/MusicViking.github.io/index.md

     ⊙ <strong>GPA Calculator</strong> <br>
     <p style="font-size: 13px">A Python based CGPA calculator.
 Works by taking a '.csv' file as input and calculates both CGPA and SGPA (on a 10-point scale) using the grades and grade points info for all the courses provided in the '.csv' file.</p>
     ⊙ <strong><a href="https://github.com/MusicViking/Tax-Management-System">Tax Management System</a></strong> <br>
     <p style="font-size: 13px">A Java project that simulates the process of filing taxes.
-This project is focused on the concepts of OOP and using those to simulate a functional Tax Management System.</p>
+The objective of this project is to understand the OOP concepts and simulate a functional tax management system using the same. </p>
     ⊙ <strong><em>Movie Review Site</em></strong> <br>
     <p style="font-size: 13px">A website that helps you find the perfect movie for the day.
 Gives short reviews and ratings about a movie/TV-show.</p>
     <br>